cbecks2/edr-artifacts/EDRs/SentinelOne.md

 # SentinelOne

 SentinelOne offers two (2) features to interact with an endpoint:
-Remote Shell, which drops the user in a PowerShell console shell.
+Remote Shell (RSH), which drops the user in a PowerShell console shell.
 In our testing, even if PowerShell Core (6+, 7+) is installed on Windows, you get dropped in a PowerShell 5+ console.
 Remote Script Orchestration (RSO), which allows the user to execute various scripts on remote endpoint(s).
 For instance, PowerShell scripts (.ps1) on Windows hosts.

 ## 1. Network Telemetry

 ## 2. Process Ancestry

 ### 2.1.
-Remote Shell
+Remote Shell (RSH)

 When you start a Remote Shell session on an endpoint, on Windows, a user called SentinelRSHUser gets used.
 Therefore, it is easy to search for any command that may have been executed through Remote Shell.
 Simply look for any process launched by that user (e.g.: DESKTOP\SentinelRSHUser).
 ```